 “It is my hope that Gabrielle acquires a foundation of knowledge and exposure that will pay dividends for her well after the conclusion of this internship,” says Varnado.
 “Internal audit is a very critical function in any organization so her experience at the world’s most revered investment bank is indeed a stamp of approval for her impending career.”

 During the application process, assistant professor Dr. Donald Causey also continually urged her to maximize her potential.

-When speaking about Lyles, the assistant professor of Entrepreneurship says, “She was naturally scared at first because New York can be a frightening thought when you are from a smaller area.
-I knew she had the knowledge to go there and shine so I encouraged her to go for it and don’t look back.”
+When speaking about Lyles, the assistant professor of Entrepreneurship says, “She was naturally scared at first, because New York can be a frightening thought when you are from a smaller area.
+I knew she had the knowledge to go there and shine, so I encouraged her to go for it.”

 Continuing to share dialogue regarding her internship, she further expounded, “Thus far it has been a wonderful experience for me.
 After just two weeks, I am so inspired to keep pushing and learning from my colleagues.
 Overall, I am aiming to become a better auditor and a well-rounded business professional.”

 When asked about the culture of New York, she laughs and admits, “The biggest difference is the hospitality and the large crowds of people.
 I’m definitely just trying to fit in by not making eye contact and staying out of people’s way.”

 Lyles, who was raised in East St. Louis, Illinois says, “I attended all predominantly white Catholic institutions growing up so I wasn’t familiar with my own culture.”